hanjingo/doc/OS/exception_control.md

 Key points:
 - The saved return address may be either the faulting instruction or the logically next instruction — hardware defines which.
-- Additional registers or processor state may be pushed to the kernel stack so the handler can examine and restore execution context.
+- Additional registers or processor state may be pushed to the kernel stack so the handler can examine and restore the execution context.
 - Handlers execute in kernel mode with privileged access to system resources.

-## Exception table / vector table
+## Exception table/vector table

 Hardware provides an exception/interrupt vector table: a small, fixed table used to select the appropriate entry point for an event type.
 The firmware or OS initializes this table at boot.